nextstrain/ncov/narratives/ncov_sit-rep_2020-02-03_newformat.md

 <br>

-Low genetic diversity across these sequences suggests that the most recent common ancestor of all nCoV sequences was fairly recent and was from many independant introductions from an animal reservoir.
+Low genetic diversity across these sequences suggests that the most recent common ancestor of all nCoV sequences was fairly recent and was from many independent introductions from an animal reservoir.
 <!-- since mutations accumulate slowly compared to other RNA viruses at a rate of around 1-2 mutations per month for coronaviruses.
 Generally, repeated introductions from an animal reservoir will show significant diversity (this has been true for Lassa, Ebola, MERS-CoV and avian flu).
 The observation of such strong clustering of human infections can be explained by an outbreak that descends from a single zoonotic introduction event into the human population followed by human-to-human epidemic spread. -->

 <br>